mlflow/mlflow/docs/source/llms/llama-index/index.rst

 ``Settings``
 ^^^^^^^^^^^^

-The ``Settings`` is a global configuration object in LlamaIndex that bundles commonly used resources throughout the LlamaIndex application.
+The ``Settings`` object is a global service context that bundles commonly used resources throughout the LlamaIndex application.
 It includes settings such as the LLM model, embedding model, callbacks, and more.
-MLflow tracks the state of the ``Settings`` object so that you can easily reproduce the same result when loading the model back for inference.
+When logging a LlamaIndex index/engine/workflow, MLflow tracks the state of the ``Settings`` object so that you can easily reproduce the same result when loading the model back for inference.